JonArbell/shorti.fy-frontend/README.md

 # Shorti.fy - URL Shortener with Custom Links & Expiration

-**👨‍💻 Creator & Developer:** Jon Arbell De Ocampo

 Shorti.fy is a web application that allows users to convert long URLs into short, shareable links.
 It offers additional features like custom short URLs, expiration dates, click tracking, and QR code generation.

 <br><br>

 ## 🚀 Features

 ### 🔑 Authentication
 - **Sign In & Sign Up:** Secure authentication for users.
 - **Forgot Password:** Reset password functionality for account recovery.

 ### 🔗 URL Shortening
 - **Convert Long URLs to Short URLs:**
   - Enter a long URL (e.g., https://www.verylongwebsite.com/articles/how-to-build-a-url-shortener-in-java).
   - The system generates a short link (e.g., s-fy.onrender.com/Xz4).

 - **Expiration Dates:**
   - Users can set expiration dates for short links.
   - Expired links become inactive.

 ### ✏️ URL Management
-- Edit Shortened URLs: Users can update the original long URL.
+- **Edit Shortened URLs:** Users can update the original long URL.
-- Delete URLs: Users can remove their shortened links from the system.
+- **Delete URLs:** Users can remove their shortened links from the system.

 ### 📊 Click Tracking & Analytics
 - **Track link clicks:** View how many times a short link has been accessed.
 - **Other tracking:** Capture details like partially masked IP, device, and location.

+### 📌 QR Code Generation
+- **Generate QR Codes:** Each shortened URL can have a QR code for easy sharing.
+- **Downloadable QR Codes:** Users can download QR codes as images for offline use.

 <br><br>